 Texas HS football coach suspended after alleged 300-push-up workout left players hospitalized

-A Texas high school varsity football coach has been suspended after an offseason workout that allegedly required athletes to do nearly 400 pushups left multiple players hospitalized.
+A Texas high school varsity football coach has been suspended after an offseason workout that allegedly required athletes to do nearly 400 push-ups left multiple players hospitalized.

-Now, Rockwall-Heath is “retaining an independent third party” to determine exactly what occurred.
+Now, the school is “retaining an independent third party” to determine exactly what occurred.

-Principal Todd Bradford addressed a letter to parents on Tuesday explaining that the school will potentially take actions beyond the independent investigation and coach John Harrell’s administrative leave.
+Rockwall-Heath High School principal Todd Bradford addressed a letter to parents Tuesday explaining that the school will potentially take action beyond the independent investigation and coach John Harrell’s administrative leave.

-The letter said that the event occurred on Friday, Jan 6., but did not come to the school’s attention until three days later.
-It also warned parents to look out for symptoms such as inability to bend or extend arms, sharp arm pain and dark urine.
+The letter said the event occurred Friday but did not come to the school’s attention until three days later.
+The letter warned parents to look out for symptoms such as the inability to bend or extend arms, sharp arm pain and dark urine.

 JUST IN: Rockwall-Heath’s varsity football coach, John Harrell, is now on administrative leave pending a third-party investigation after several students needed medical attention/hospitalization after an offseason workout last Friday.